williecheong/traderloo/README.md

 ## Descriptive list of planned end points

 - GET /users
     - Returns a list of active users
+    - DONE

 - GET /account
     - Returns statistics about the trading account
     - Includes a list of unclosed trades

 - GET /stocks
-    Returns a list of stocks to trade
+    - Returns a list of stocks to trade

+- GET /stocks/{code}
+    - Returns details for the specified stock

 - GET /trades
     - Returns a list of all trades